 After sampling all three types of chocolate, everyone was able to pick one hot chocolate to taste, my friend tried the traditional white chocolate, while I went for the Italian dark chocolate which was the best hot chocolate I’ve ever had.
 Unlike the traditional American hot chocolate that I’m used to, which is weak and watery, this was very rich and creamy with a thicker consistency than the American version.

-After a variety of rich chocolate treats the tour headed to the Tea Store to have a lighter chocolate beverage, a cup of chili chocolate tea.
-The delicious tea blend was light with a subtle chocolate note that was an easy drinking tea that would appeal to most people, even those who might normally drink tea.
+After a variety of rich chocolate treats the tour headed to the Tea Store to have a lighter chocolate beverage, a cup of chilli chocolate tea.
+The delicious tea blend was light with a subtle chocolate note that was an easy-drinking tea that would appeal to most people, even those who might normally drink tea.

 I’ve been coming to the Tea Store for years to meet friends and chat over a cup of tea, as there is a massive wall of teas types.
 Despite me coming it for a while, while on the chocolate tour I did manage to learn more about the shop, for example, you can make you own custom tea blend, and the store will write down your signature blend so that the next time you visit they can make it for you.
 Another interesting feature was the Tea Store can take your discontinued teas, and recreate the blend for you.